 Gourmet mushroom foragers can mistake funeral bells for various small brown edibles like heated woodtufts or velvet shanks.
 Magic mushroom hunters can mistake the funeral bell for some psilocybe mushroom species.
 If they do, they are up for a different trip than they intended.
 If they are lucky, it is just a trip to the hospital.

 The first symptoms of the poisoning resemble drunkenness.
 They include vomiting, headache, dilated pupils, and strong heartbeats.
 The victim hallucinates and switches between euphoria and fatigue.
-Without medical help, the poisoning often results in death.

 5. Deadly fibercap (Inocybe erubescens)